BurntSushi/nakala/doc/SCRATCH.md

 crash during I/O. So everything needs to end in one last atomic action that either makes things visible or indicates to a future Nakala handle that there has been corruption and it should automatically recover.

+Tentative decision: when compaction starts, the current log is copied to a backup file and the new log is written to the actual log file.
+Once complete, the backup file is removed.
+When opening a Nakala index, this backup file must be checked for, and if it exists, a recovery process must be initiated.